WhiskeyRomeoLima/GitHub-Training/README.md

  1 file changed, 4 insertions(+), 1 deletion(-)
  <!-- now do git hist to see head points to updates branch -->
 PS F:\visual studio 2017\Training\GitHub Ultimate\projects\demo> git hist
+* bbf19c5 (HEAD -> updates) final commit on update branch
+* f9c14be final commit on update branch
-* 9bd513d (HEAD -> updates) adding updates to Readme.md in the updates branch
+* 9bd513d adding updates to Readme.md in the updates branch
 * cb449b5 (master) updates to README.md in the updates branch
 * 28764ca updates to README.md in the updates branch
 * f790fa9 updates to README.md in the updates branch